google/WebFundamentals/src/content/en/updates/2018/12/chrome-72-deps-rems.md

 ### Don't allow popups during page unload

-Note: This feature was not removed in Chrome 72 as planned.
-Removal is expected in Chrome 74.
+Note: This feature was actually removed in Chrome 74.
+We apologize for the mistake.

 Pages may no longer use `window.open()` to open a new page during unload.
 The Chrome popup blocker already prohibited this, but now it is prohibited whether